3slee-zz/rubrik_avail_test/README.md

 ./roachprod run seungjin-upgrade "kv.snapshot_recovery.max_rate=‘1024mb'”
 ```

-## Verify ranges are replicated from DB Console.
-Stop and upgrade the second node to v19.2.12
+## Stop and upgrade the second node to v19.2.12

 ```
+# First verify ranges are adequately replicated from DB Console.
 ./roachprod stop seungjin-upgrade:2
 ./roachprod stage seungjin-upgrade:2 release v19.2.12
 ```

-## Verify ranges are replicated from DB Console.
-Temporarily stop the third node to simulate a disaster
+## Temporarily stop the third node to simulate a disaster

 ```
+# First verify ranges are adequately replicated from DB Console.
 ./roachprod stop seungjin-upgrade:3
 ```

-## Confirm the cluster is no longer available from the DB Console.
-Bring back the second node
+## Bring back the second node

 ```
+# Confirm the cluster is no longer available from the DB Console.
 ./roachprod start seungjin-upgrade:2
 ```

+## Terminate the cluster in the end

+```
-## From the DB Console, ensure the second node has been upgraded.
+# From the DB Console, ensure the second node has been upgraded.
 Ensure two of the nodes in the cluster is up and running and the cluster is available.
-Terminate the cluster in the end

-```
 ./roachprod destroy seungjin-upgrade
 ```